jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 - . to member
 - .. to submember

-Core : Object :: Event Map ; Aligment ..
+Core : Object :: Event Map ; Alignment ..
 Arbitrary

 -----